JonathanOB/Working_Conditions/README.md

 # PilotRules

-An unofficial reference tool for Aer Lingus pilots covering EASA ORO.FTL flight time limitations and fleet-specific Working Conditions agreements.
+An unofficial reference tool for Air ******* pilots covering EASA ORO.FTL flight time limitations and fleet-specific Working Conditions agreements.
 Built as a mobile-first React Native app using Expo.

 > **Disclaimer:** This app is an unofficial reference tool for informational purposes only.
-It is not a substitute for the official Working Conditions agreements, EASA ORO.FTL regulations, or advice from IALPA.
+It is not a substitute for the official Working Conditions agreements, EASA ORO.FTL regulations, or advice from (union).
 Always verify against the current official documents.
 In the event of any discrepancy between this app and the official documents, the official documents prevail.

 ---